 Open the map file: Open the map created in step 2.1 by entering the unique code found on the map into the MapID box at the top right of the webpage.

-Define the course type: Click the Rendering Options button at the top right and select the Linear Course button.
+Define the course type: In the Course Type panel, select the Linear button.

-Define the start and finish location: Click the desired location of the start/finish on the map and select the corresponding button (i.e., Start or Finish) in the Control Options panel.
+Define the start and finish location: Click the desired location of the start and finish on the map and select the corresponding button (i.e., Start or Finish) in the Control Options panel.